pmem/ndctl/ndctl-create-namespace.md

         2M alignment an attempt to fault a 4K aligned offset will result in SIGBUS.

+Note both *fsdax* and *devdax* mode require 16MiB physical alignment to be cross-arch compatible.
+By default ndctl will block attempts to create namespaces in these modes when the physical starting address of the namespace is not 16MiB aligned.
+The --force option tries to override this constraint if the platform supports a smaller alignment, but this is not recommended.

 `-s; --size=`
 For NVDIMM devices that support namespace labels, set the namespace size in bytes.
 Otherwise it defaults to the maximum size specified by